taheeraahmed/taheeraahmed/README.md

 ![just-a-line](https://github.com/taheeraahmed/taheeraahmed/blob/main/pastel-pink-blue-glittery-background.jpg?raw=true)

-💚 Currently on 5th year Computer Science student
+💚 Currently on my 5th year of Computer Science student

 🐍 Studying in Norway at the Norwegian University of Science and Technology